flov/Hitchlog/README.md

 Upcoming Features / TODOs
 -------

-* Graphs:
-  By telling the app from where to where you went, it creates statistical data:
-  Countries where you hitchhiked should be displayed in a pie-chart graph.

 * Implementation with other sites:
   - combining the [Mediawiki API](http://www.mediawiki.org/wiki/API:Login) of hitchwiki  with the Hitchhike.me Login process